slightknack/slightknack.dev/content/blog/backing-crdt-store.md

 It's also good to know that traditional CRDT operations, like insertion, deletion, etc. do not require a full rebuild of either the `tree` or the columns in it - i.e. both can be updated in a reliable manner, whether that be via insertion, or through some other mechanism.

 This whole spiel is CPU-friendly, of course.
-Almost all data is stored in cache-friendly Vecs; Range Maps, although less ideal, will be smaller than usual when compared to the way they're *usually* used as the only backing store for CRDTs.
+Almost all data is stored in cache-friendly `Vec`s; Range Maps, although less ideal, will be smaller than usual when compared to the way they're *usually* used as the only backing store for CRDTs.

 Also, note that the generic `T` is not an individual entry, but a *collection* that can be indexed into.
 We do this so we can put everything into a single backing store per-user.
 To uphold the CRDT invariant that everything must have a unique ID and sequence number, when inserting we increment the sequence number by the length of the entry.